chengjingling/knnAndDecisionTrees/README.md

 This project aims to apply and evaluate two machine learning algorithms, kNN and Decision Trees, on the Iris dataset.
 The performance of both algorithms is assessed in terms of accuracy, providing insights into their effectiveness in classifying Iris flowers.

+## Data Preparation

+The Iris dataset, loaded using the `datasets` module from `scikit-learn`, contains measurements of sepal length, sepal width, petal length, and petal width for three species of Iris flowers.
+The dataset is divided into features (`X`) and labels (`y`), representing the input data and corresponding species, respectively.
+The dataset is split into training and testing sets using the `train_test_split` function from `scikit-learn`.
+This ensures that the models are trained on a subset of the data and evaluated on a separate, unseen subset.

 ## kNN Algorithm

 A kNN algorithm classifies a data point by considering the majority class among its k-nearest neighbours.
 Euclidean distance is often used to measure similarity.